-4.1 A handler execution scenario utilizing basic constructs
+A. A scenario utilizing basic constructs

-We create an instance of the orchestration, depicted in Figure 2, to elaborate how to construct a distributed handler orchestration document.
+We created an instance of the orchestration, depicted in Figure 2, to elaborate how to construct a distributed handler orchestration document.
 We intentionally put a single occurrence from every basic construct.
 The first construct consists of three handlers running sequentially.
 The second construct contains four handlers processed concurrently.
 Each handler starts their executions at the same time while they may complete them in different moments.
 The third one is a looping construct that many instances of a handler are executed sequentially.
 Finally, a conditional is employed to select a handler among two handlers.

-Figure 2 : A sample of a handler orchestration
+Figure 2: A sample of a handler orchestration